sirech/shell/README.markdown

 version 1.9.2:

 1. Install _zlib_, _openssl_, and _readline_ with `rvm package install
 lib`, where lib is each of these libraries.
+Mac OS X might give some compilation error, but it doesn't seem to matter.

 2. Install _ruby_ with `rvm install 1.9.2 --with-openssl-dir=$rvm_path/usr --with-zlib-dir=$rvm_path/usr --with-readline-dir=$rvm_path/usr`.